hydephp/develop/docs/digging-deeper/navigation.md

 ### Customization Options

-Here is a quick overview of what you might want to customize in your navigation menus:
+Here's an overview of what you can customize in your navigation menus:

 - Navigation menu item labels - the text that appears in the menu links
 - Navigation menu item priority - control the order in which the links appear